4 ways to reduce the environmental impact of your Direct Mail campaign

 In fact, we print on recycled paper that’s very high quality and with plenty of choice.
 Recycled paper is available in a full range of weights and thickness (GSM), just like standard paper.
 Ask your mailing house for samples.

-FSC is the Forest Stewardship Council.
-It’s an international, non-governmental organisation dedicated to promoting responsible management of the world’s forests.
+The Forest Stewardship Council (FSC) is an international, non-governmental organisation dedicated to promoting responsible management of the world’s forests.
 Paper that is FSC certified and which carries the FSC logo has been made using wood from well-managed forests that are responsibly maintained.

 Carrying the FSC logo on your direct mail isn’t just good for your environmental conscience.
 It’s also well received by customers.
 In a 2017 survey, 55% of respondents confirmed a preference for FSC certified products bearing the FSC logo.